IIIT-Sricity-FSD-2024-2028/37_PropSync/DomainExpertInteraction.md

 1. The maintenance manager selects an appropriate service provider from registered vendors.
 2. Assigns tasks along with priority, deadline, and instructions.
    Service provider accepts or rejects tasks.
+If accepts, provider will submit the service cost Estimate.
+3. Maintenance Manager will approve or reject the service cost Estimate.
-3. Provider executes maintenance work at the property site.
+4. If approved Service Provider executes maintenance work at the property site.
-4. Updates task status, uploads reports/photos, and notes any additional costs.
+5. Updates task status, uploads reports/photos, and notes any additional costs.
-5. The maintenance manager reviews completion reports and confirms task closure.
+6. The maintenance manager reviews completion reports and confirms task closure.
    **End / Outcome:**
     Work is completed, validated, and service provider performance is recorded.